List of AFC Ajax records and statistics: Highest scoring in the National Cup

 The following is a list of the players who have scored the most goals for Ajax in the KNVB Cup, with at least five goals scored.

 Most goals in a single cup match

 The following is a list of the players who have scored the most goals for Ajax in a single KNVB Cup match, with at least three goals scored.

 KNVB Cup top scorers

 The following is a list of players who finished as top scorers of the KNVB Cup.

 Highest scoring in the Champions League

 The following is a list of the players who have scored the most goals for Ajax in the Champions League (not including qualifying rounds), with at least four goals scored.

 Highest scoring in Europe (all competitions)

-The following is a list of the top 10 players who have scored the most goals for Ajax in the Champions League, Europa League, UEFA Super Cup.
+The following is a list of the players who have scored the most goals for Ajax in the Champions League, Europa League, UEFA Super Cup.